Xunnamius/black-flag/docs/modules/index.md

 ▸ **makeProgram**\<`CustomCliArguments`\>(`«destructured»?`): `Promise`\<[`Program`](index.md#program)\<`CustomCliArguments`\>\>

-Returns an non-configured [Program](index.md#program) instance, which is just a lightly-decorated yargs instance.
+Returns a non-configured "semi-broken" [Program](index.md#program) instance, which is just a lightly-decorated yargs instance.

-**If you want to make a new `Program` instance with auto-discovered commands, configuration hooks, metadata tracking, and support for other Black Flag features, you probably want `runProgram` or `configureProgram`, both of which call `makeProgram` internally.**
+**You probably don't want to use this function.** If you want to make a new `Program` instance with auto-discovered commands, configuration hooks, metadata tracking, and support for other Black Flag features, you want `runProgram` or `configureProgram`, both of which call `makeProgram` internally.

 Among other things, this function is sugar for `return (await import('yargs/yargs')).default()`.
 Note that the returned yargs instance has